mikerhodesideas/google_ads_mcp/README.md

 ### 3. Configure Gemini CLI

-Update your Gemini configuration to include the `google-ads-mcp` server.
+Update your Gemini configuration to include the `google-ads-mcp` server. `[DIRECTORY]` will be the absolute path to the project.
 The following is an example of a local MCP server configuration:

 ```json5
 {